jminjares4/MSP432-Example-Codes/Analog to Digital Converter (ADC)/ADC Single Channel/README.md

 # **Timer_A :zap:**

 ## **Description**
-This program will read multiple channels of ADC to determine the position of an Accelerometer.
-In addition the program will contain structures related to the Accelerometer(The x, y, and z-axis).
-Once the ADC gathers the readings, they will be displayed onto an Liquid Crystal Display (LCD).
+The following program demonstrates a ADC set for a single channel ADC.
+The ADC will use a 14-bit resolution, and will use P5.0 as the channel that it is reading from.
+Using the ADC memory, the program will toggle an on-board LED if the ADC reading is equal to or less than 1.14V.

 ## **Pinout**
 ![image](https://user-images.githubusercontent.com/60948298/146273491-d2079ae0-385a-4f9a-ac03-24f95911efea.png)